 Typical features of hemolytic uremic syndrome (HUS) are microangiopathic hemolytic anemia and acute thrombocytopenia, accompanied by acute kidney injury.
 In addition to infections with Shiga-like toxin-producing Escherichia coli (STEC-HUS), complement alternative pathway dysregulation may also predispose to atypical HUS (complement mediated aHUS).
 HUS may also develop in the context of severe infections, including for example Streptococcus pneumoniae, Shigella dysenteriae and Bordetella pertussis, various viruses, like H1N1 influenza, Cytomegalovirus and Parvovirus B19 [1, 2, 3].
-In addition to thrombotic thrombocytopenic purpura (TTP) and STEC-HUS, aHUS is classified in a group of thrombotic microangiopathies (TMA).
+In addition to thrombotic thrombocytopenic purpura (TTP) and STEC-HUS, aHUS is classified in a group of thrombotic microangiopaparoxysmal whooping cough, marked leukocytosis and related pulmonary leukostasis.
+So far, only four cases of HUS associated with Bordetella pertussis infection have been described in the literature [6-9].